Merubokkusu/Discord-S.C.U.M/readme.md

 ```
 ### Contributions?
 Contributions are always welcome!
 Feel free to submit issues or suggest features!
 Also if you've worked with websockets + async in python before and would like to help out, let us know (GatewayServer.py is kind of a mess rn ngl lol).
 Ofc not all suggestions will be implemented (because discum is intended to be a transparent, raw discord user api wrapper), but all suggestions will be looked into.

+### Notes:
+In recent years, token logging has become more common (as many people don't check code before they run it).
+I've seen many closed-source selfbots api, and while surely some are well intentioned, others not so much.
+Discum is open-sourced and organized to provide transparency, but even so, we encourage you to look at the code.
+Not only will looking at the code help you to better understand how discord's api is structured, but it'll also let you know exactly what you're running.
+If you have any questions about Discum, feel free to email us (if you can't reach one of us, email the other).